Dynamic, forward-thinking CPAs • Fixed fees • Fully remote

 • Step Acquisitions: Remeasure previously held equity interest at fair value upon obtaining control, recognize gain or loss in earnings

-ASC 830 (US GAAP) and IFRS 21 establish accounting and reporting requirements for foreign currency transactions and translation of foreign currency financial statements.
-The standards address functional currency determination, translation methods, and recognition of foreign currency gains and losses.
+ASC 830 (US GAAP) and IAS 21 establish accounting and reporting requirements for foreign currency transactions and translation of foreign currency financial statements.
+The standards address functional currency determination, translation methods and recognition of foreign currency gains and losses.

 Functional Currency